UMAprotocol/UMIPs/UMIPs/umip-157.md

 ## UBA Fee Curve Parameters

-UBA Fee Curves are defined completely by parameters set in the `ConfigStore` at a specific point in time.
-If there are no parameters set for a timestamp, then the default values should be used.
+UBA Fee Curves are defined completely by parameters set in the `ConfigStore` under a token configuration's `uba` key at a specific point in time.
+If there are no parameters set for a timestamp, then the following default values should be used:

-### Incentive Curve Parameters

-- `zero_upper_running_balance`
-- `zero_lower_running_balance`

-(Maybe?)
-The marginal incentive fee charged between the "zero" upper and lower running balances is always 0%.

 ### Running Balance Bounds